Getting Started

 Power up Bottlenose by connecting the power adapter after the Ethernet is connected to the network.

-Download and Install the SDK
+Download and Install the Required Software

-Install the latest firmware
+Install the Latest Firmware